Tuesday, December 31, 2024

 "Didn't watch," Alicia responded.

 "She did that to me before the match!
-That's why I didn't have my equipment bag for the match.
-Black Violet was in there.
-I knew she was, so I ran out."
+That's why I didn't have my equipment bag.
+Black Violet was inside the locker room with me, so I ran."

 Party Girl stared at Alicia.
 "Did you check your stuff?"